paveljurca/notes/en/spectrum.md

                     #====== END ======

-Matrix at the end of file stores control chars for each row and a letter.
+Matrix at the end of a file stores control chars for each row.
 Number of lines — of matrix and actual content — must equal.
 The code above always outputs 14 lines no matter what. __NEXT__ subpanel of this hour changes to __NOW__ subpanel of next hour.
 And obviously the very last file has no NEXT subpanel, so we redo our named code block

                     # control chars ~ 15 rows
                     print $fh